tinaloos/tinaloos.github.io/essays/final-project-idea.md

 * Student profile page
 * Calendar Page
 * Community News / Discussion Page
-* Browse users by courses, major, areas of interest, current city
+* Browse groups and users by courses, major, areas of interest, current city

 ## Use Case Ideas
 Whether or not the following bullet points list all pages or not, the completed use case should show an end-to-end scenario of using the system.